omad/damo-rush/readme.md

 $ ./generate_deck.py nb_move index_puzzle icon n
 $ ./generate_deck.py 30 1114 elasmosaurus 4
 ```
- - nb\_move and index\_puzzle represent the index of the 'highest' puzzle that will be in the deck.
+ - `nb_move` and `index_puzzle` represent the index of the 'highest' puzzle that will be in the deck.
-   - nb\_move is the number of move require to solve the puzzle.
+   - `nb_move` is the number of move require to solve the puzzle.
 By lack of a better metrics this is used to represent the difficulty.
-   - index\_puzzle, indicate the rank of the puzzle amongst all the one for nb\_move
+   - `index_puzzle`, indicate the rank of the puzzle amongst all the one for nb\_move
- - icon represent the svg file that will be used to identified the deck.
+ - `icon` represent the svg file that will be used to identified the deck.
 Two files are required
-   - icon.svg, a svg of 1/3 x 1/3 inch page properties
+   - `icon.svg`, a svg of 1/3 x 1/3 inch page properties
-   - icon-big.svg, a svg of 2 x 2 inch page properties
+   - `icon-big.svg`, a svg of 2 x 2 inch page properties
    - ['stegosaurus', 'parasaurolophus', 'elasmosaurus'] are the provided available preset.
- - n is the number of puzzle produced.
+ - `n` is the number of puzzle produced.

 Result of the above command: